Appearance

 Movement Components

-- MotionSprintingComponent: Sprint mechanics with stamina management
+- MotionSprintingComponent: Sprint mechanics with optional stamina management (disabled by default)

 - MotionCrouchingComponent: Smooth crouching with collision detection